 The term ‘heat pump’ is very descriptive.
-It is a device that ‘transfers’ or ‘pumps’ heat from one place to another.
-Usually, it moves the heat ‘uphill’ from a cold place to a hot place.
+It’s a device that ‘transfers’ or ‘pumps’ heat from one place to another.
+It moves the heat ‘uphill’ from a cold place to a hot place.

-You probably own a heat pump without realising it – a refrigerator is actually a type of heat pump.
-Both fridges and heat pumps transfer heat in the opposite direction to which heat naturally flows.
-When used for heating, heat pumps can save energy by extracting heat from the outside, and deliver it for use within a building.
+You probably own a heat pump without realising it – a refrigerator is actually a type of heat pump that transfers heat in the opposite direction to its natural flow – from cold to hot.
+Heat pumps do the same and can save energy by extracting heat from the outdoors and deliver it for use inside a building.
 The concept can seem counter intuitive at first, but it is not too difficult to grasp the basic principles.
-Heat pumps are becoming more commonly used for home and industrial heating, in-part due to the fact that electricity has got much ‘cleaner’ (lower carbon) very recently.
 This apparently magical technology is not new: in the 1950’s several heat pumps were installed in a bid to save energy and fuel costs.
 One of the most famous of these was used to heat the Royal Festival Hall in London by extracting heat from the River Thames.

 Heat pumps have been in widespread use since the 1980’s in many countries including Sweden, Europe and North America.

 Why heat pumps?

 Heat pumps are of course necessary for refrigeration and air-conditioning, but they can also be used for heating applications.
 The electrical energy input used to drive them can be considerably less than the total heat delivered.

 Compared to normal heating methods such as burning oil / gas or normal electric heaters, heat pumps can save significant amounts of energy.
 They therefore have an important role to play in reducing our demands of the Earth’s resources.